qdrant/landing_page/qdrant-landing/content/documentation/concepts/hybrid-queries.md

 points for each representation in a single result.

-{{< figure  src="/docs/reciprocal-rank-fusion.png" caption="Reciprocal Rank Fusion" width="85%" >}}
+{{< figure  src="/docs/fusion-idea.png" caption="Fusing results from multiple queries" width="80%" >}}

 For example, in text search, it is often useful to combine dense and sparse vectors get the best of semantics, plus the best of specific words.

-There are many ways to fuse the results, in this example we use Reciprocal Rank Fusion (<a href=https://plg.uwaterloo.ca/~gvcormac/cormacksigir09-rrf.pdf target="_blank">RRF</a>), which considers the positions of each of points in the results, and boosts the ones that appear closer to the top in several queries.
+There are many ways to fuse the results, in this example we use Reciprocal Rank Fusion (<a href=https://plg.uwaterloo.ca/~gvcormac/cormacksigir09-rrf.pdf target="_blank">RRF</a>), which considers the positions of each of points in the results, and boosts the ones that appear closer to the top in multiple queries.

 This is a dense + sparse query, fused with RRF: